Fraunhofer-AISEC/codyze-evaluator/assumptions/concept.md

     - If a region is provided, the assumption is placed at the largest encapsulating location.

 ## Developers can Manually add Assumptions
- - During translation: `assume(ASSUMPTION_TYPE, NODE, SCOPE(LOCAL|GLOBAL), MESSAGE)
+ - During translation: `assume(ASSUMPTION_TYPE, NODE, SCOPE(LOCAL|GLOBAL), MESSAGE)`
  - As consideration of a Query through the returned QueryTree object: `queryTree.addAssumption(ASSUMPTION_TYPE, SCOPE(LOCAL|GLOBAL), MESSAGE)`

 ## Assumption Collection
-Assumptions placed at CPG nodes are collected during evaluations that return a QueryTree object and placed in the QueryTree object.
+Assumptions placed at CPG nodes are collected during evaluations that return a `QueryTree` object and placed in the `QueryTree` object.
 Assumptions are collected from nodes that are visited by the query tree evaluation or are attached to the AST-Ancestor of a visited node.
 Global assumptions are always included and summarized in the final result.

-When a QueryTree is returned as a result, it is printed into a SARIF output.
+When a `QueryTree` is returned as a result, it is printed into a SARIF output.
 The assumptions are placed in the same SARIF output for later printing to the end user.
-Assumptions are placed as attachment objects to the sarif output.
+Assumptions are placed as attachment objects to the SARIF output.

   - description: The assumptions message and the scope.
   - location: The file of the identified assumption or a path if the assumption was placed on a higher level, e.g., global or component.